ShaunaTominey.jpg

 Position #5

 Corvallis is a community I care deeply about.
 I grew up in Corvallis and was a student in the K-12 public school system.
-Now, as a district parent and professional with experience across all levels of the educational system, I hope to give back to the community I love and call home.
+Now, as a district parent and professional with experience across all levels of the educational system, I hope to continue giving back to the community I love and call home.

 School Board Priorities